meli13/PracticeAndroid/README.md

 # PracticeAndroid

-### For now it's just an app for android that has buttons to disable another button, add text to a TextView and to open a new activity.
+### For now it's just an app for android that has buttons to disable another button, add text to a TextView and open a new activity.